This is, of course, if you live in North America as I (and most of my readers) do. Hell, even South America but that’s one hell of a long drive.

-Bishop: just the leader guy of the church – I once got in trouble for sitting in “the bishop’s chair” that’s all I know.
-Excuse me, throne.
+Bishop: just the leader guy of the church – I once got in trouble for sitting “the bishop’s chair,” that’s all I know.
+Excuse, throne.

 Parish: way down in a church’s food chain you have parishes.
-They are usually limited geographically by the physical distance people could travel in a day’s time, probably before there were cars.
+They’re usually limited geographically by the physical distance people could travel in a day’s time, probably before there were cars.
 I’m sure the lines are a little blurry now that we have automobiles and internet religions.

 In 2014 Notre Dame de Québec celebrated its 350th anniversary and for this a holy door was constructed.
 This is HUGE in the church biz because there are only seven holy doors in the world and this is the only one located outside of Europe.
 Actual Europe, not the pretend Europe we’ve been playing with since the beginning of this article.